smritisrinivas/code_challenge/README.md

 ### Be aware

-- A single tenant(greenglobe) entity has been maintained
+- A single tenant (greenglobe) entity has been maintained
-- A single store(bangalore) entity has been maintained
+- A single store (bangalore) entity has been maintained
-- The above mentioned path contains two parameters ':chargingstation' and ':time' so don't forget to pass a value
+- The above mentioned path contains the two parameters ':chargingstation' and ':time' so don't forget to pass a value
-- The store consists of only 2 charging stations and they can be reached by simply inserting a value 1 or 2 in place of ':chargingstation' parameter in the path
+- The store consists of only 2 charging stations, and they can be reached by simply inserting a value 1 or 2 in place of the ':chargingstation' parameter in the path
-- In order to check the status(open/close) of the charging station for the current day input your desired time in a 24 hour format only ex: 1200, 1700 in place of ':time'       parameter in the path
+- In order to check the status (open/close) of the charging station, for the current day input your desired time in a 24 hour format only ex: 1200, 1700 in place of the ':time'       parameter in the path

 ### Expected result

-The response includes a boolean value either true when the store is open and false when the store is closed
+The response includes a Boolean value of either true when the store is open or false when the store is closed

 ---